serverlessworkflow/specification/specification.md

 that can be executed at a time.
 To give an example, if the number of iterations is 55 and `batchSize` is set to `10`, 10 iterations are to be executed at a time, meaning that the state would execute 10 iterations in parallel, then execute the next batch of 10 iterations.
 After 5 such executions, the remaining 5 iterations are to be executed in the last batch.
-Batch size value must be greater than 1.
-If not specified, it's value should be the size of the `inputCollection` (all iterations).
+The batch size value must be greater than 1.
+If not specified, its value should be the size of the `inputCollection` (all iterations).

 The `inputCollection` property is a workflow expression which selects an array in the states data.
 All iterations are performed against data elements of this array.
 If this array does not exist, the runtime should throw